oliveira1975/MyChallengeTD/README.md

 -Don't forget to adapt the script, to set the folder where you will save the browser driver, e.g.:

     System.setProperty("webdriver.gecko.driver", "D:\\eclipse\\myProject\\challengetdcc\\drivers\\firefox\\geckodriver.exe");

+    Comment: all browser drives are into the folder DRIVERS.

 -Copy the content from POM.xlm file and past in into your file, in order to Cucumber recognize all .feature files.